Transportation

 78 - Arlmont Village - Harvard Station via Park Circle

-96 - Medford Sq. - Harvard Station via George St. & Davis Sq.
-Station
+96 - Medford Square - Harvard Station via Davis Square and Porter Square

 Fares

-For riding on the subway and bus you must use a Charlie Card.
+For riding on the subway and bus you must use a Charlie Card or the MBTA Tap to Ride program that allows for contactless payment (contactless debit/credit card, phone or watch with mobile wallet).
 Transfers from one bus to another are allowed without extra charge within a two hour period.
 Transfers do not apply from subway to bus travel.
-Money is deposited to a Charlie Card at ticketing machines located at any of the subway stops.
-You can buy a Charlie Card at some subway stations as well as some retail stores.
+You can deposit money to a Charlie Card at ticketing machines located at any of the subway stops.
+You can obtain a Charlie Card at some subway stations as well as some retail stores.

 Commuter Rail/Trains